 The society is closed on all Federal holidays and closes during inclement winter weather.
 The library is staffed by volunteers and there are times when we do not have enough staff available to keep the library open five days a week.
 If you are planning a trip to visit us, please call ahead to be sure we will be open.

 MARK YOUR CALENDAR NOW!

 Make plans to be in Abingdon April 9-21 for the 2015 Block Party Quilt Show.

-The Historical Society will have its collection of vintage quilts and textiles on display, and there will be hundreds of others displayed around town.
+The Historical Society will have its collection of vintage quilts and textiles on display along with the Holston Mountain Artisans' Civil War Quilt Blocks.
+There will be hundreds of other quilts displayed around town.

 If you have a antique quilt or textile you'd like to display at our location, let us know.

 Click here to view and print the Washington County, Virginia Civil War History Brochure, with a walking tour of Abingdon sites.